timgrossmann/StorageSystem/README.md

 <h4>Make the GUI resize for different screens without fullscreen</h4>
 <p>If the GUI should be the size of the full display, but without using the fullscreen option <br />
-<b>Problem</b>: Fullscreen makes the access to the Desktop harder, you might want to be able to access the Desktop while your GUI is runnign. <br />
+<b>Problem</b>: Fullscreen makes the access to the Desktop harder, you might want to be able to access the Desktop while your GUI is running. <br />
 <b>Solution</b>: In your programcode, when setting up the primaryStage, set the size of your primaryScene to the dimensions of you display.
 You can do this with:</p>

 ```java